bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

     It is recommended to also replace the value of the passphrase (property auth.passphrase).
 The value must be the same as in the file **authenticationManager-config.properties** updated previously.

-5. If your Identity provider (IdP) requires requests to be signed, generate a private key.
+5. If your Identity Provider (IdP) requires requests to be signed, generate a private key.
 For example on linux, you can use the command ssh-keygen, then go to “cd ~/.ssh” to retrieve the key from the file id_rsa (more id_rsa, then copy the key).

 ::: info